decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - signature (REQUIRED), vector representing a BBS signature, consisting of a point of G1 and a scalar, in that order.
 - generators (REQUIRED), vector of points in G1.
-- random_scalars (REQUIRED), vector of scalar values.
 - header (OPTIONAL), octet string.
 If not supplied it defaults to the empty octet string ("").
 - messages (OPTIONAL), vector of scalar values.
 If not supplied, it defaults to the empty array ("()").
-- undisclosed_indexes (OPTIONAL), vector of non-negative integers in ascending order.
+- disclosed_indexes (OPTIONAL), vector of non-negative integers in ascending order.
 If not supplied, it defaults to the empty array ("()").
 - api_id (OPTIONAL), an octet string.
 If not supplied it defaults to the empty octet string ("").